Voxelated/voxelated.github.io/_pages/CodingConventions.md

 across all development environments.
 If the preferred development environment allows it, configure it to replace all tabs with spaces.

-In general, all indentation is a **2 space** indent.
-This allows more to fit into the 80 column limit, and also only requires a single additional keyboard press compared to using a tab.
+In general, all indentation is a **2 space** indent, as it allows more to fit into the 80 column limit.

 There are, however, occasions where the 2 space indent is **not** the correct indentation.
 These cases are documented throughout the remainder of these conventions.
 When these cases appear, then follow what is stated in those more specific instances.

-**TODO:** Get clang format setup and specify how to use it.

 ## Files
 -------------------------------------------------------------------------------